 ORIGINAL LINE DANCE CHOREOGRAPHY:

-The choreography competition will take place on Friday and Saturday in two heats - you will be teaching only on one of the two days, therefore, if you cannot make one of the times, please advise on your registration form or via email.
-The judges will learn the top dance from each heat will perform the dance with the competitor and face off with one another on Saturday Night where one dance will be chosen as the winner.
+The choreography competition will take place on in two heats, The judges will learn the top dance from each heat will perform the dance with the competitor and face off with one another on Saturday Night where one dance will be chosen as the winner.
 The top two winners will receive a cash prize (to be determined based on attendance) and the top winner will additionally receive a guaranteed teach slot at next years event.

 Only 10 slots are available this year.
 First come, First serve!